 - Sunflower seeds: great in meals or trail mixes

-- Breads – flat breads and hard crackers (regular bread gets squashed and takes up too much space.
+- Bread: flatbreads and hard crackers (regular bread gets squashed and takes up too much space.

-- Soups – instant Knorr, Ramen or bullion to make your own
+- Soup: instant Knorr, Ramen or bullion to make your own

 - Lentils: quick cook, dried or canned beans